dcunited001/dcunited001.github.io/_drafts/what-the-pwnies.md

 "power" in the United Soviet States of Formerly America mercilessly hunt down all *potential* political dissidents, like Stalinists are wont to do.

+Imagine that America falls.
+What does this mean for good 'ole Nerf'd NATO, whose european militaries EU countries won't even finance.
+Really?
+This all sounds like a no-brainer for who? *AND I AM THE ONE BEING CENSURED HERE*?
+Wut election?

 When all that is said and done, is it really such a hard choice, if it can be guaranteed that there is no racism?